jacero-io/kode-operator/README.md

 Currently, Kode-Operator supports Code-server, Webtop environments, with plans to support more in the future (eg. Jupyter).
 It is also relatively easily extendable to support other environments and tools beyond those listed.
 It supports containerd as kubernetes runtime with plans to include kata containers in the future.

-The project has planned to manage in-cluster virtual machines using [Virtink](https://github.com/smartxworks/virtink) or [KubeVirt](https://kubevirt.io/) or external resources with Tofu/Terraform using [tofu-controller](https://github.com/flux-iac/tofu-controller).
+The project has planned to manage in-cluster virtual machines using [Virtink](https://github.com/smartxworks/virtink) or [KubeVirt](https://kubevirt.io/).

 ## Description